oxypteros/alpha-docs/content-creation/_index.en.md

 paginate = false

 title = "Content Creation"
+author = "oxypteros"
+license = "CC-BY-SA"
 series = "Alpha Docs"
   weight = 410
 description = "Alpha theme content creation guide: Understand archetypes, organize your content into sections and pages, and explore layout flexibility.
 Includes helpful FAQ."
+# SEO
+seo_type = "TechArticle"
+seo_image = "content-creation-alpha-docs-seo.png"
 +++

 {{< text-snippet TITLE="Unleash your Words" >}}

 Alpha considers all pages **content**, from a *“boilerplate”* policy page to a *multichapter narrative*, Alpha aims to support an uninterrupted reading experience..
 Every layout is designed to provide a cohesive visual style while giving you the flexibility to create different types of text.

 {{< /text-snippet>}}

 {{< text-content>}}

 ## Archetypes
 Alpha offers **frontmatter archetypes** specified for each layout, (`page`, `story`, `utility`, `home`, `list`, `taxonomy`, `terms`) and a `default` with only global keys.